Ballpark Reviews, Ballparks, Baseball, Travel

 Design: 3.9 out of 5 stars – We really appreciated the closed roof option in humid Houston and liked that you could still see the Houston skyline through glass on the left side.
 The outfield still has a lot of weird angles but “Tal’s Hill” has been removed.

-Location: 3.3 out of 5 stars – The location is in downtown Houston, fairly close to residential areas with few venues/restaurants within walking distance to visit afterwards.
+Location: 3.3 out of 5 stars – Located in downtown Houston, fairly close to residential areas with few venues/restaurants within walking distance to visit afterwards.

 Concessions: 4 out of 5 stars – The many local foods (tacos, BBQ) and breweries featured gave lots of unique options.